-What can be anticipated during recovery from nasal surgery?
+What can be anticipated during recovery?

 Nasal obstruction tends to be the most bothersome complaint of patients after surgery.
 If nasal packing is placed, you will not be able to breathe at all through your nose until the packing is removed.
 Even without packing, your nose is likely to be more congested than usual.
 Although nasal sprays and ointments may help, the swelling and crusting usually take a few weeks to resolve.
 During that time, poor sleep quality, dry mouth, and fatigue should be anticipated.

 Bloody nasal drainage is expected and may last several days.
 The blood coming out of the nose usually requires a gauze pad placed under the nose.
 The blood draining back into the throat may worsen post-anesthesia nausea.

 Pain is usually easily controlled with medications.
 Instead of discomfort, patients more frequently complain about the fatigue and nausea caused by the nasal obstruction and bleeding.

 Although it partly depends on the occupation, most patients are allowed to return to work when feeling better, usually within 4-7 days.
 Traveling should be limited during the first 7-10 days, so that bleeding or any other complication can be readily managed.
 Physical exertion should initially be limited and gradually increased as tolerated.

 Since the surgery is performed in an operating room, costs include fees for the surgeon, anesthesiologist, and surgical facility.
 Fortunately, charges for septoplasty and turbinate surgery are usually covered by insurance.
 We will assist you in trying to obtain insurance approval.
 Even with insurance approval, you will be responsible for any deductibles, co-insurance, or co-payments.

 What other procedures can be done along with this surgery?